-2. Annual Meeting of Parishioners: Election of Churchwardens

-The meeting of parishioners must be held between 1 January and 31 May.
+2. Annua I Meeting of Parishioners: Election of Churchwardens The meeting of parishioners must be held between 1 January and 31 May.
 These dates are the same as for the Annual Parochial Church Meeting and, therefore, both meetings are often held on the same day and in the same place.
 They remain, however, entirely separate meetings.

-Under the Churchwardens Measure 2001:

-- i) The Churchwardens shall be chosen by a meeting of the parishioners (but see v) below).
+Under the Churchwardens Measure 2001: i) The Churchwardens shall be chosen by a meeting of the parishioners (but see v) below).
 Notice of the meeting must be displayed in the same way as for the APCM (see below).
-Parishioners means (a) those on the church electoral roll, and (b) residents of the parish whose names are on the local government list of electors. - ii) The Minister must receive the nomination/consent to serve forms before the meeting commences and neither oral nominations nor nominations at the meeting are permitted. - iii) There should be two Churchwardens for every parish, except where a parish has more than one parish church, in which case two Churchwardens shall be appointed for each of the parish churches and all Churchwardens shall be Churchwardens of the whole parish - iv) A Churchwarden may only serve for six successive terms of office (unless the meeting of parishioners decides by resolution that this rule does not apply and until it is subsequently revoked) but may stand again at the next annual meeting but one. - v) If it appears to the minister that a nominee might give rise to serious difficulties between the minister and that person carrying out their respective functions, the minister may before the election make a statement that only one churchwarden is to be elected by the meeting.
-One Churchwarden shall then be appointed by the minister from among those nominated and the other shall be elected by the meeting. - vi) Casual vacancies shall be chosen in the same manner as was the Churchwarden whose place is being filled. - vii) No person shall become Churchwarden until admitted to office (at the formal visitation by the archdeacon or rural dean). - viii) In parishes where there is an existing custom ever since 1925 to have a different number of Churchwardens and/or a different method of choosing them, that may continue.

-The qualifications necessary for a person to be elected churchwarden are that he or she must be baptised, be on the church electoral roll of the parish, be twenty-one years of age or over and be an actual communicant member of the Church of England.
-They must not be disqualified by any of the various provisions mentioned in the Measure.

-The Measure is available as supplementary material appended to the Church Representation Rules 2020.
+Parishioners means (a) those on the church electoral roll, and (b) residents of the parish whose names are on the local government list of electors. ii) The Minister must receive the nomination/consent to serve forms before the meeting commences and neither oral nominations nor nominations at the meeting are permitted. iii) There should be two Churchwardens for every parish, except where a parish has more than one parish church, in which case two Churchwardens shall be appointed for each of the parish churches and all Churchwardens shall be Churchwardens of the whole parish iv) A Churchwarden may only serve for six successive terms of office (unless the meeting of parishioners decides by resolution that this rule does not apply - and until it is subsequently revoked) but may stand again at the next annual meeting but one.
+V) If it appears to the minister that a nominee might give rise to serious difficulties between the minister and that person carrying out their respective functions, the minister may - before the election - make a statement that only one churchwarden is to be elected by the meeting.
+One Churchwarden shall then be appointed by the minister from among those nominated and the other shall be elected by the meeting. vi) Casual vacancies shall be chosen in the same manner as was the Churchwarden whose place is being filled. vii) No person shall become Churchwarden until admitted to office (at the formal visitation by the archdeacon or rural dean). viii) In parishes where there is an existing custom ever since 1925 to have a different number of Churchwardens and/or a different method of choosing them, that may continue. baptised an actua alifications necessary for a person to be elected churchwarden are that he or she must be d, be on the church electoral roll of the parish, be twenty-one years of age or over and be al communicant member of the Church of England.
+They must not be disqualified by any arious provisions mentioned in the Measure.
+The Me Rules 2 asure is available as supplementary material appended to the Church Representation 020.
+3. Annual Parochial Church Meeting on the c notice o nual Parochial Church Meeting must be held between 1 January and 31 May.
+All those church electoral roll of the parish may attend and take part in its proceedings.
+Proper if the meeting must be given as laid down in the Rules, using a 'Notice of Annual al Church Meetings' form.
+Forms can be downloaded from the following website: